sous-chefs/aws/README.md

 * `disk_type` - "standard" or "io1" (io1 is the type for IOPS volume)
 * `disk_piops` - number of Provisioned IOPS to provision per disk, must be > 100
+* `hvm_device_names` - if true, device names will not have a trailing number, to meet the requirements for HVM instances. (default false)

 ## elastic_ip.rb